Loyall Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Critics argue yeast ingredients can be linked to allergies.
 This may be true, but (like all allergies) only if your particular dog is allergic to the yeast itself.

-Next, this recipe also contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.
+And lastly, this food includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

 The Bottom Line